antoniomagherini/jamunet-morpho-braided/README.md

 The structure of this repository is the following:
 - <code>benchmarks</code>, contains modules and notebooks of the benhcmark models used for comparison;
-- <code>data</code>, contains raw data (satellite images, river variables, data from [Jagers (2003)](https://research.utwente.nl/en/publications/modelling-planform-changes-of-braided-rivers));
+- <code>data</code>, contains raw data (satellite images, river variables);
-- <code>images</code>, contains the images shown in the thesis report and other documents;
+- <code>images</code>, contains the images shown in the thesis report and other documents; (to be added soon)
 - <code>model</code>, contains the modules and noteboooks with the deep-learning model;
-- <code>other</code>, contains documents, images, and other files used during the project;
+- <code>other</code>, contains documents, images, and other files used during the project; (to be added soon)
 - <code>postprocessing</code>, contains the modules used for the data postprocessing;
-- <code>preliminary</code>, contains the notebooks with the preliminary data analysis, satellite image visualization, preprocessing, and other examples;
+- <code>preliminary</code>, contains the notebooks with the preliminary data analysis, satellite image visualization, preprocessing, and other examples; (to be added soon)
 - <code>preprocessing</code>, contains the modules used for the data preprocessing.

 The file <code>braided.yml</code> is the environment file with all dependencies, needed to run all the notebooks.